life-itself/artearthtech.com/content/hubs/apply/index.md

 ---
-title: Apply to Live in our Hubs
+title: Apply to live in our Hubs

 ---
 This questionnaire is to give us a better understanding of what living in community means _to you_ and what it's like to live _with you_!